webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 Sets the time that the scheduled crawl will start according to your current timezone.

-### Also Run a Crawl Immediately On Save

-When enabled, a crawl will run immediately on save as if the `Run Immediately on Save` _Crawl Schedule Type_ was selected, in addition to scheduling a crawl to run according to the above settings.

 ## Metadata

 Describe and organize your crawl workflow and the resulting archived items.